 Some of South East Queensland's most picturesque coastline can be seen in Noosa National Park and the Coastal Track is one of the best walks.

-This walk follows the shoreline from the main park entrance at Noosa Heads to northern Sunshine Beach.
+This fabulous walk follows the shoreline from the main park entrance at Noosa Heads to northern Sunshine Beach.
 It has amazing views and is the best walk in the area by far.
 A real treat!

 The first few kilometres are wheel chair friendly but not after that.